 With a strong belief that within the heart of each community everyone belongs, Ms. Judy continues to advance public policy, develop integrated opportunities, and implement sustainable services rich with uniqueness, mobility, diversity and choice.

-A community advocate, Ann serves as the Board President of the Arizona Autism Coalition and Immediate Past Chair of the Arizona Association of Providers for People with Disabilities (AAPPD).
+A community advocate, Ann serves as the Board President of the Arizona Autism Coalition and is proud to be a past Chair of the Arizona Association of Providers for People with Disabilities (AAPPD).

 In addition, in 2010, she was appointed by the President of the Senate to an Autism Task Force for Governor Brewer.
 “It is vitally important to be involved on all levels when dealing with issues, laws, and potential life changing decisions, both on a state and national stage.
 That’s why I am active at the Arizona Legislature and work with others to get our voices heard.”